ianisl/raster/README.md

 ## Raster.js

-Because saving a html canvas to an image should be as simple as pressing a key.
+Because saving an html canvas to an image should be as simple as pressing a key.

 #### Features